Is a book a scholarly source?

 🧗♀️ How is a scholarly source described?

-A scholarly sources (also called academic, peer-reviewed or refereed sources) are written by and for faculty, researchers or scholars.
-When we speak about scholarly sources here we mostly speak about scholarly, peer-reviewed journals, but they can be anything from books to conference publications, either electronic or print-based.
-These sources will provide the most substantial information for your research.
+Scholarly sources (also called academic, peer-reviewed, or refereed sources) are written by and for faculty, researchers, or scholars.
+Scholarly sources can be anything from peer-reviewed journals, books, conference publications, and other sources, either electronic or print-based.
+These types of sources will provide the most substantial information for your research.

 🏇 What are the features of a scholarly source?